Angie55/UC-Milestone-Project-0ne/README.md

 **iMac 21.5inch screen**-

 - Chrome- resizing the screen from the smallest to largest size.
-Also using the developer tools to check site all devices available in portrait and landscape mode.
+Also using the developer tools to check the site on all devices available in portrait and landscape mode.

 - Safari – resizing the screen from the smallest to largest size.

 - Firefox- resizing the screen from the smallest to largest size.
-Also using Firefox developer tools to view site on all available devices in portrait and landscape.
+Also using Firefox developer tools to view the site on all available devices in portrait and landscape.

 **iPhone 5SE**–
 - Safari and Chrome- portrait and landscape.